austindebruyn/makes.audio/README.md

 ## Tech

 **makes.audio** is an API-driven Node/Express application.
-The frontend is a Vue/Vuex application written in Coffescript.
+The frontend is a Vue/Vuex application written in CoffeeScript.
 The goal is to ship objects to S3.

 ## Development